 Adding Downtime Categories while Using Machine Groups

-If you have set up any Machine Groups within the Groups section of the Machine Settings page, the new downtime categories you create will not be available or selectable for any machines within a group until you add them to the machine group's unique settings.
+If you have set up any Machine Groups, the new downtime categories you create will not be available or selectable for any machines within a group until you add them to the machine group's unique settings.

 Using the Downtime Hierarchies in the Operator Dashboard